anic/hexviewjump/README.md

 ## Use cases
 - case 1

-Double click the content as a pointer in the HexView, it will jump to the memory of that piointer.
+Double click the content as a pointer in the HexView, it will jump to the memory of that pointer.

 - case 2